shieldercsh/obsidian/CTF/2025 squ1rrel CTF upsolving.md

     Stripped:   No
 ```

 Partial RELRO, No canary, No PIE.
 But Nevermind.
-I don't use those.
+I don't use these.